djeada/Linux-Notes/notes/managing_users.md

 III.
 Removing a User from a Group

-The gpasswd command, paired with the -d flag, facilitates the removal of a user from a group:
+To remove a user from a group, use the `gpasswd` command paired with the `-d` flag:

 ```bash
 gpasswd -d adam admins
 ```

-With this, adam is disassociated from the admins group.
+Now, adam is removed from the admins group.

 ### Adjusting File or Folder Ownership

-Permissions in Linux link closely with ownership.
+Permissions are closely associated with ownership.
 Therefore, understanding how to modify the ownership of files and directories is crucial.

 I. Changing the Owner

-To reassign the ownership of a file or directory, use the chown command:
+To reassign the ownership of a file or directory, use the `chown` command:

 ```bash
 chown adam file.txt